PlayStation Plus subscribers now get 100GB of cloud storage space

 As well as all the items listed previously, you'll also be getting stealth murder simulator Hitman: The Complete First Season, and medieval hack-and-slash-athon For Honor, where knights, vikings and ninjas go toe-to-toe in multiplayer melee combat.

-The removal of games will undoubtedly anger some players – it'll be interesting to see if Sony does anything else to appease them.
+The removal of games will undoubtedly anger some players, and it'll be interesting to see if Sony does anything else to appease them.

 - The cheapest PlayStation Plus prices: get on the subscription service for less